AVOID EXPENSIVE WRONGFUL TERMINATION LAWSUITS: Have a Written Employment Agreement with Mandatory Arbitration Provisions

 In the example above, if the Eric had required a simple written employment agreement confirming that Mark was an “at-will” employee, and that all disputes relating to his employment would be resolved by Mandatory Arbitration, the “nightmare” for Eric’s business caused by the lawsuit could have been avoided.
 The employee could still have proceeded with his claims of wrongful discrimination based on medical disability and sexual orientation, of course, but he would not have been able to do so in a civil lawsuit.
 He would have to proceed in Mandatory Arbitration, where the expense of litigation and waste of time would be much less, and where the likelihood of a runaway adverse jury verdict, would be avoided.
 Arbitrators have authority to order large monetary awards, where they find wrongdoing and damage to a plaintiff, but large awards are much less common in arbitration than in jury trials.

 If you are a small business owner, don’t wait until you get sued.
 If you have employees, make sure they have signed employment agreements with mandatory arbitration clauses and, where appropriate, confirmation of their “at-will” status.
 If your small business is sued, make sure you look for a San Diego business litigation lawyer who has years of experience and is dedicated to seeking the best possible outcome in your case.
-The San Diego business lawyers at Gehres Law Group, P.C. can help you minimize the risk of business litigation for your company or provide quality representation in the event you are sued.
+The San Diego business lawyers at Gehres Law Library can help you minimize the risk of business litigation for your company or provide quality representation in the event you are sued.
 Contact us or browse our website for more information.

 Here is a link which provides additional information about mandatory arbitration in employment agreements: